 b.
 Tree and shrub stocking rate shall be sampled once during the last year of the five-year responsibility period.
 The woody plants established on the revegetated site must be equal to or greater than 90 percent of the stocking rate approved in the permit with 90 percent statistical confidence.
 Trees and shrubs counted shall be healthy and in place for not less than two growing seasons.
 At the time of final bond release at least 80 percent of the trees and shrubs used to determine success shall have been in place for 60 percent of the applicable minimum period of responsibility.
 The permittee must provide documentation of this in the form of paid receipts, reclamation status reports, and normal correspondence.
-C. Sampling Procedures a.
-To assure that the samples truly represent the vegetative characteristics of the whole release or reference area, the permittee must use methods that will provide:

-1. Random Sampling
+- C. Sampling Procedures - 1.
+Random Sampling